 - Customer-first approach.
 Moving closer to your customers helps you provide a better quality of service, establish connections, nurture partnership and collaboration.

 - Business growth.
 New operational centers help companies grow, and not only in quantity.
 Companies get access to new talent, business opportunities, geographies and even industries.
 New locations can determine the whole new vectors of development for business.

 To unleash all these opportunities in a new place, however, it’s vitally important to establish business connections, promptly.
-A branch office of an IT company won’t survive without key business partners – recruiters, accounting professionals, legal support, etc. In this context, I once again would like to point out the role of Invest in Pomerania in our successful journey.
+A branch office of an agile delivery company won’t survive without key business partners – recruiters, accounting professionals, legal support, etc. In this context, I once again would like to point out the role of Invest in Pomerania in our successful journey.

 GBS Talks 4.0 Virtual Forum was an exciting opportunity to share our experience.
 I hope, our case will be inspiring and useful for other IT entrepreneurs who consider Poland as a new location to expand to.
 Big thanks to Pro Progressio for organizing this event and giving me the chance to share our story.